Some Lives Should Be Recorded

 • Once you're happy with the shape and structure, I'll deliver a full manuscript for final review and acceptance.

+Most projects run between three and nine months.
+Confidentiality and discretion are guaranteed throughout.
 Because of the depth of work involved, I take on only a small number of commissions each year.

 Fees & Scope